telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 ## Timings

 The **Timings** widget visually represents the time needed to execute a single session or select multiple sessions.
-Each HTTP session is listed on a separate line and is presented with a URL that corresponds to the URL column in the **Live Traffic** grid and a chart of the request and response timings.
+Each HTTP session is listed on a separate line and is presented with a URL that corresponds to the URL column in the sessions grid and a chart of the request and response timings.

 The maximum length of the URL is 30 symbols.
 To visualize a tooltip with the entire session URL plus the fast copy option, click the eye icon at the end of the wrapped URL.